PLN-team/pyPLNmodels/paper/paper.md

 - PLN and PLN-PCA models fitted with `pyPLNmodels` on CPU, referred to as **py-PLN-CPU** and **py-PLN-PCA-CPU** respectively.
 - PLN and PLN-PCA models fitted with `pyPLNmodels` on GPU, referred to as **py-PLN-GPU** and **py-PLN-PCA-GPU** respectively.
 - PLN and PLN-PCA models fitted with `PLNmodels` on CPU, referred to as **R-PLN** and **R-PLN-PCA** respectively.
-- The `GLLVM` model fitted on CPU, referred to as **GLLVM**.
+- The `GLLVM` model  with Poisson distributed responses, fitted on CPU, referred to as **GLLVM**.

-These models were tested on the `scMARK` dataset, a benchmark for scRNA data, which contains 19,998 cell samples and 14,059 gene variables.
+These models were tested on the `scMARK` dataset, a benchmark for scRNA data, which contains 19998 cell samples and 14059 gene variables.
-We plotted the fitting time for these models against an increasing number of gene variables, ranging from $5$ to $15000$.
+We plotted the fitting time for these models against an increasing number of gene variables, ranging from $5$ to $14059$.
 Additionally, we varied the number of cell samples at $n = 100, 1000, 19998$.
 For each model, the fitting process was halted if the running time exceeded 10,000 seconds.
 We were unable to run ```GLLVM``` for $n = 19998$ due to CPU memory